top of page

 Linda Roll has been active in Community Theatre since 1994.
 She has done most technical jobs there are from directing, producing, stage managing, costuming, lighting and just about any other job you can name.
 She is also an award-winning actress, costumer, producer and director on both the local and state levels.

-John Wesseling, Membership Standing Committee Chair, Bylaws Co-Chair
+John Wesseling, Membership Standing Committee Chair, Bylaws Chair